GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 *  The *StatementClass* defines the type of a *Statement*.
 *  The *PropertyClass* defines the type of a *Property*.
 *  The *DataType* defines the primitive data types (Integer, String, Double, Boolean, DateTime, Enumerations) used as data types for property definitions.
-The type string can represent formatted text or unformated text.
+The type string can represent formatted text or unformatted text.

 ## Metamodel helper classes